How to read a CSV file in Python

 Converting string values to numbers in CSV data

-The csv module reads all data as strings, which means you can't perform mathematical calculations on numerical values directly.
-Attempting to add a string-based price to a total will raise a TypeError because Python doesn't automatically convert the data types.
+The csv module reads all data as strings, which means you can't perform math on numerical values directly.
+Trying to add a column of prices, for example, will fail because you're actually trying to add strings.
+The code below demonstrates this common TypeError.

 import csv